File menu > Open

 The STL, SLDPRT, SLDASM file-types become linked to the path in which you extract the ZXL files.

-You can choose to specify the path into which to extract ZXL file-types:
+You can choose to specify the path into which you want to extract ZXL file-types:

 I recommend you select Specify ZXL Output Directory.
-I usually specify the path of the ZXL file itself, but you can also select or create a new path.
+And, I usually specify the same path as that of the ZXL file itself.
+You can also select or create a new path.

 See more: File menu > Save as...
 ZXL file-type.